Active case

 These conditions, as well as others that may have been caused by Camp Lejeune water contamination, could have a grave impact on both victims and their families.
 These conditions may be life-altering or even fatal.

-You must meet two general requirements to be eligible to file a Camp Lejeune water contamination claim:
+The Honoring our PACT Act required people to meet two general requirements to be eligible to file a Camp Lejeune water contamination claim:

-- You must have suffered harm that was as likely as not caused by exposure to the contaminated water or have a health condition that was as likely as not caused by the toxic exposure.
+- Individuals must have suffered harm that was as likely as not caused by exposure to the contaminated water or have a health condition that was as likely as not caused by the toxic exposure.

-The Camp Lejeune Justice Act (CLJA), part of the Honoring our PACT Act, allows victims of Camp Lejeune water contamination or their families to file administrative claims with the Department of the Navy (DON).
+The Camp Lejeune Justice Act (CLJA), part of the Honoring our PACT Act, allowed victims of Camp Lejeune water contamination or their families to file administrative claims with the Department of the Navy (DON).

 What type of compensation is available under a Camp Lejeune water contamination claim?

 During the initial administrative claim process, the DON may make you a settlement offer based on the nature of your injury and how long you were exposed to Camp Lejeune’s toxic water.
-The government may offer you an settlement through a manual review of your claim or a framework called the Elective Option (EO).
+The government may offer you a settlement through a manual review of your claim or a framework called the Elective Option (EO).

 Only people with certain illnesses who were exposed to Camp Lejeune’s toxic water for certain amounts of time are eligible for the EO.
 However, the EO payout may be insufficient to cover all expenses incurred by you or your loved ones because of the water contamination at Camp Lejeune.